tradeling/mobile-automation/README.md

 You may follow this link for more step by step details for the setup https://www.swtestacademy.com/how-to-install-appium-on-mac/

+-in order to do the setup make sure your .bashprofile or .zshrc has declaration of JAVA_HOME as following: export JAVA_HOME=/Applications/Android\ Studio.app/Contents/jre/Contents/Home then open Android studion -> open project -> select  mobile-edukaan-app/android  folder
+-> from Android Studio -> prefereces -> Build, Execution, Deployment -> Build tools -> Gradle -> Gradle JDK -> pick version 11
+-Then refer to https://github.com/tradeling/mobile-edukaan-app -> ReadME file -After finishing the setup open the project in your preferred IDE, and run yarn install , then run yarn setup , then run yarn prepare .
+-Then yarn setup:ios to setup pod Installation for ios

+-for Setting up environment variable
+Please run this command cp ./.env.development ./.env and then go to .env file and update it with your details.

+Please create src/config/appConfig.ts file and add the following lines to it

+import {
+devConfig,
+liveConfig,
+localConfig,
+liveFirebaseConfig,
+stageConfig,
+} from './app';
+export const appConfig = devConfig();

+-then Run with "yarn ios" or "yarn Android"

 # Project Details

 ## Framework